seasonedcc/stoopy/README.md

 Ex: `() => <h1>Congrats, you just finished this form!</h1>`

 When there are no more fields, stoopy will render the children.
+If none is provided, it renders nothing (`null`).

 ## License